 Shortly thereafter, Carolyn Wahrenberger, who had started the group, sold her Embarc points and looked for admins to replace her.
 She solicited Jonathan Mayer and myself in January 2016 to take over and we accepted.
 At that point, our group had only 200 members.
-Today, through the efforts of many members who have spread the word, our group is at 4,500 and rapidly growing.
+Today, through the efforts of many members who have spread the word, our group is at 5,000 and still growing.

-I became a member of the VCC (Volunteer Coordinating Committee) in April 2016 - my mandate was that of growing the Facebook group and of creating and maintaining a website to make it easier for members to find the important information we held.
+I became a member of what was then called the "VCC" (Volunteer Coordinating Committee) in April 2016 - my mandate was that of growing the Facebook group and of creating and maintaining a website to make it easier for members to find the important information we held.
 Since then, I have been taking care of communications, marketing, and some outreach.
 I had the pleasure of meeting a large number of members in person at the Special General Meeting in Vancouver in June 2016.
-As well, the many emails to email@example.com and many requests for the JRA legal form access have, until very recently, been received and answered by me personally, so I've had the pleasure of communicating directly with a very large number of our members over the past three years.
+As well, the many emails to firstname.lastname@example.org and many requests for the JRA legal form access have, until very recently, been received and answered by me personally, so I've had the pleasure of communicating directly with a very large number of our members over the past three years both by email, private message and Facebook.
 Since the spring of 2018, I have been the VP Membership for the non-profit organization "Emwest Owners Association" which advocates for changes favouring resort points owners and "Transparency, Fairness & Control".

 At Sears, during my 37 year career I was often solicited to collaborate in "starting up" and sometimes to implement alone, different programs.
 I have been a member of many committees and workgroups that were mandated to implement developmental change, transitional change, and transformational change.
 I have been responsible for the development, allocation, monitoring and analysis of gross sales budgets of over 15 million dollars per year.
 Pre-retirement at Sears, I worked in Procurement Education as Training Consultant.
 I developed their first vendor training program and was then responsible to adapt and deliver it on an ongoing basis.
 Sears had vendors of all types across Canada - over 2,000 of them.